lorebianchi98/FG-OVD/benchmarks/README.md

-# Benchamrks Suite
+# Benchamarks Suite
 These are the 8 benchmarks used in our experiments.
+Note that our benchmarks are based on COCO dataset, you need to download 2017 images from the official [website](https://cocodataset.org/#download).
 ## Difficulty-based benchmarks
 - 1_attributes.json -> *Hard*
 - 2_attributes.json -> *Medium*